CONSTITUTION AND BYLAWS

 Section 2.

-Any committee appointment may be terminated by a majority vote of the Board of Directors and by written notice to the appointee by the Membership Secretary.
-The Board may appoint successors to those persons whose service has been terminated.
+Any committee appointment may be terminated by a majority vote of the full membership of the board upon written notice to the appointee; and the board may appoint successors to those persons whose services have been terminated.

 Article VI.
 Discipline